XenyxNZ/Arma-3-Performance-Guide/README.md

 * Intel's officially supported memory speed increases with each generation - the original Core Ultra 200S series supports up to 6400 MT/s, while the newer 200S Plus refresh supports up to 7200 MT/s.
 A kit at or near your CPU's official supported maximum speed with the lowest CL you can find is recommended.

 * Speeds well beyond official spec (8000+ MT/s) are achievable on these platforms, particularly with CUDIMM memory.
-However, be aware that at high frequencies the memory controller runs at a divided ratio (Gear 2/Gear 4), so real-world latency does not improve anywhere near as much as the bandwidth figures suggest - and for Arma 3, latency is what matters most.
-These kits also carry a heavy price premium, and a stability tuning burden that is hard to justify for the modest FPS difference if you're unfamiliar with RAM overclocking/tuning.
+However, be aware that at high frequencies the memory controller runs at a divided ratio (Gear 2/Gear 4), so real-world latency does not improve anywhere near as much as the bandwidth figures suggest.
+These kits also carry a heavy price premium, and a potential stability tuning burden that is hard to justify for the modest FPS difference if you're unfamiliar with RAM overclocking/tuning.

 Intel (LGA1700 — 12th/13th/14th gen)